Retirement

 Maxing Out IRA and Roth IRA Contributions

-Let’s say that you want to make a contribution but don’t have coverage from a workplace retirement plan.
-If your partner still has coverage, you can still make a full contribution if your income is less than $230,000 ($240,000 for a partial contribution).
+Let’s say that you want to make a contribution in 2026 but don’t have coverage from a workplace retirement plan.
+If your partner still has coverage, you can still make a full contribution if your income is less than $242,000 ($252,000 for a partial contribution).

 Should You Make These Catch-up Contributions?

-If you’re worried about not having enough money to get to and through retirement, make sure you’re taking advantage of the annual catch-up contributions.
+If you’re worried about not having enough money to get to and through retirement, make sure you’re taking advantage of catch-up and super catch-up contributions if you’re eligible.
 But before you do that, do you know how much you need to save for retirement?

 Some people struggle with knowing when it’s OK to stop saving for retirement and to start spending more.
 Could you already be saving too much for retirement (therefore not needing to make catch-up contributions) and not even know it?